 Real-world combustion efficiency

-Modern metal box stoves can achieve 75% to 85% efficiency, but due to their minimal heat storage capacity they must burn-on demand.
+Modern metal box stoves can achieve 75% to 85% efficiency under optimized laboratory testing conditions, but due to their minimal heat storage capacity they must always burn ‘on demand’.
 When very little heat is desired (which is more and more common in modern well insulated houses) they must shrink the fire dangerously close to the point of smouldering.
 Under ‘real world’ firing conditions, when the wood is not always dry or well seasoned, or the operator omits to adjust the draft on reloads… the likelihood of a ‘crash smoulder’ increases.
 The more we try to slow a fire down, the more likely an operator error will cause a drastic reduction in combustion efficiency.
-In my homeland of Cowichan Valley one can see new woodstoves smouldering all the time.
+In my homeland of Cowichan Valley we see new woodstoves smouldering all the time.

 By contrast, masonry heaters have a fixed high burn-rate.
 This means the firing phase is always very hot, and thereby optimized.
 For gradual heating of the living space there is no need to diminish the fire dangerously close to the point of smouldering.
-When only a small amount of heat is desired (eg. taking the edge off a morning chill in the shoulder season…), a smaller batch of fuel is burned, but it is always burned very fast and hot.
+When only a small amount of heat is desired (eg. taking the edge off a morning chill in the shoulder season…), a smaller batch of fuel is burned, but it is always burned very hot.
+A hot fire is a clean fire.

 Heat exchange and harvesting

-Another advantage of masonry heaters is that they surrender a smaller percentage of heat to the drafting function.
-Any naturally aspirated wood-burning heater must (usually) send a certain amount of heat up the chimney to ensure adequate draft.
-The smaller the fire, the lower its expansion pressure, so in order to pull the combustion process along many metal stoves have flue exit temperatures between 100c and 200c .
-The bigger/hotter the fire, the greater the expansion pressure, the less heat-pull it needs from the chimney.
-Thus, many masonry heaters can function optimally with less than 80c exiting the flue/chimney.
-So, a metal box stove firing at 400c surrenders a higher ratio of its heat to the drafting function than a masonry heater burning at 800c.
-This thermal harvest efficiency is a big factor in reducing overall wood consumption.
+Another advantage of masonry heaters is that they surrender a smaller percentage of their heat to the drafting function.
+Any naturally aspirated wood-burning heater must send a certain amount of heat up the chimney to ensure adequate draft.
+The chimney draft is like an engine that helps to pull the combustion process along.
+Expansion pressure from heat generation in the firebox also helps to push the process along.
+The smaller/cooler the fire, the lower its expansion pressure; so a higher chimney temperature is necessary.
+This is why slow burning metal-box stoves, with max firebox temps @ 400c tend to have flue exit temperatures between 100c and 200c .
+By contrast, when the fire is roaring, expansion pressure is much higher, and less heat (draft/pull) is needed in the chimney.
+Thus, a masonry heater with firebox temperatures over 800c can function optimally with less than 80c exiting the flue/chimney.
+This comparative difference in thermal harvest efficiency is a big factor in reducing overall wood consumption.

 J-feed Rocket mass heater with cooktop and heated bench